 - You can even install Hotjar to see how people find using the site – some of the feedback could be invaluable – and could help to push for the changes you’ve been asking for all year.

 - Make sure that your site conveys your USPs.
-People tend to be in a hurry so make sure to tell them they’ll receive their item in a day or two (and definitely make sure that they do), send them with gift receipts and cards or anything to make you stand out and be super helpful.
+People tend to be in a hurry so make sure to tell them they’ll receive their item in a day or two (and definitely make sure that they do), send items with gift receipts and cards or anything to make you stand out and be super helpful.

 - I’d strongly recommend adding your business opening times over the festive period and a potential complaints department number on the site too.
 This can avoid a lot of customer frustration and avoid you coming back to a swathe of negative reviews in the New Year.